deydoux/42cursus-push_swap/README.md

     2. Repeat until **stack B** is empty
 4. Final rotations
     - Perform final rotations on **stack A** if needed to ensure smallest element is at top

+### Skill learned
+- **Algorithm Design:** Developed and optimized a complex sorting algorithm with specific constraints
+- **Data Structures:** Deep understanding of stack operations and linked list manipulation
+- **Optimization:** Learned to analyze and minimize algorithmic complexity and operation count
+- **Problem Solving:** Breaking down a complex problem into manageable sub-problems
+- **Code Organization:** Structuring code for maintainability and readability
+- **Performance Analysis:** Evaluating and improving algorithm efficiency
+- **Testing & Debugging:** Systematic testing and debugging of edge cases

 ## Credits
 <img align="right" src="https://github.com/user-attachments/assets/b23ea7c1-e3fa-4900-ab91-a3f2fd6524a5">